waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 ---
-title: Node Discovery Mechanisms
+title: Peer Discovery
 ---

-When initializing a Waku node, it must connect with other nodes to enable message sending, receiving, and retrieval.
-To achieve this, a discovery mechanism is employed to locate and connect with other nodes.
+When initializing a Waku node, it must connect with other peers to enable message sending, receiving, and retrieval.
+To achieve this, a discovery mechanism is employed to locate and connect with other peers.
 This process is known as bootstrapping.

-After establishing a connection, the node must actively seek out additional peers to have:
+Once a connection is established, the node must actively seek out additional peers to have:

 - Sufficient peers in the [Relay](/overview/concepts/protocols#relay) mesh: The goal is to have at least 6 peers in the mesh.
 This ensures a robust network where messages can be efficiently relayed.
 - Reserve peers for backup: It is essential to have a surplus of peers available as reserves.
 These reserves are backups when the current peers become overloaded or experience unexpected disconnections.